Follow TV Tropes

 • Nice Job Breaking It, Hero: If she is played in the A scenario in the remake, she accidentally distracts the sheriff who was restraining a zombie, allowing the zombie to overpower and kill him.
 Oops.

 • Parental Abandonment: Claire reveals to Sherry in the 2019 remake of Resident Evil 2 that "both of [her] parents are gone" and that it's just her and Chris.
-(This was also stated in the novel series, where when they were both still kids their father was killed on his construction job, and three years prior to the events of the RE2 novel, their mother was killed in a car accident.)
+In the novel series it's revealed they were both still kids when their father was killed on his construction job, and three years prior to the events of the RE2 novel, their mother was killed in a car accident.

 • Pre-Asskicking One-Liner: To Neil in Revelations 2, who has just mutated into an enormous monster before her eyes, which is easily three times her size: